 Must do: go on a guided drive

 Budget for at least one drive into the park with a guide, even if you’re generally an independent person who likes to do your own thing.
 There are lots of small seasonal roads that the local guides know well, so they have a better idea of where to go to see the best game.
 We decided on a sunset drive and were so glad we did.
-(I’ll tell you more about it and the cost in my next post.)
+(I’ll tell you more about it in my next post.)
 Chatting to the guide also gave us some hints on good roads to cruise looking for game when self-driving on our next few evenings.

 International visitors will need to pay $30 per person per day for self-driving in the park ($25 if you're not self-driving).
 The fee for SADC residents is $20 per person per day.
 These are 2017 rates.
 Your permit is valid from 6:00 till 18:00, but can NOT be carried over within a 24-period to the next day as used to be the case, so don’t believe current editions of guidebooks like Bradt’s and Lonely Planet.